 The baritone saxophone: a low-down, honking, raw and randy piece of musical metal, isn't it?
 What about the baritone saxophone as a romantic, seductive and rather beautifully mellow instrument?
 Not so likely?
 Well, once it's placed in the hands of Brian Landrus, the romantic side of the instrument isn't just likely, it seems to be exactly how it was destined to sound.
-Landrus is a master of this rather unwieldy instrument, and leads a top-flight quartet on Traverse, a set of richly creative original tunes that reaffirms his Rising Star award in the 2010 Downbeat Critics Poll.
+Landrus is a master of this rather unwieldy instrument, and leads a top-flight quartet on Traverse

 , who both ensure that the tunes swing with passion.

 The slow and smoky "Soul and Body" is a Landrus solo performance which clearly demonstrates his control, tone and command of the baritone's full range.
 It's followed by the quartet's take on Johnny Green's "Body and Soul," featuring Plaxico's lovely bass solo, as well as more exceptionally fine lead baritone from Landrus.
 On "Gnosis," Landrus moves over to bass clarinet, his playing just as impressive, while Cain delivers a sparklingly percussive solo.
 The album closes with the brief but beautiful "Soundwave," a slightly mournful duet between Landrus and Cain.
 Traverse